 Active flow control is divided into two general categories: open loop and closed loop, or feedback.
 In the former, the actuation is dictated by an operator based on prior knowledge of the flow.
 In the latter, there is at least one sensor in the flow to measure the effect of actuation as well as the changes in the flow conditions.
-At each instant, the measured information is used by either a flow model [1] or an optimization algorithm based on minimal prior knowledge of the flow [2], to prescribe the actuation parameters for the next instant.
-The focus of this paper is on open loop control, but our jet feedback control using LAFPAs will be briefly discussed later.
+At each instant, the measured information is used by either a flow model [1] or an optimization algorithm based on minimal prior knowledge of the flow [2] to prescribe the actuation parameters for the next instant.
+The focus of this paper is on open-loop control, but our jet feedback control effort using localized arc filament plasma actuators (LAFPAs) will be briefly discussed.

 Active control can also be classified based on the mechanism of its coupling with the flow.
-The first category can be called momentum injection or body force use.
-In this category, for example, the low momentum near-surface flow is energized, as in flow separation control over an airfoil by fluid injection [e.g. 3], or a body force is generated, as by dielectric barrier discharge (DBD) plasma actuators [e.g. 4].
-In this momentum injection category, additional (normally streamwise) flow structures are often used, as for noise mitigation using fluidic chevrons [5].
-The second category involves excitation of known flow instabilities by providing perturbations of the right frequency and mode.
+The first category can be called momentum injection or body force production.
+In this category, for example, the low momentum near-surface flow is energized, as in flow separation control over an airfoil by fluid injection (e.g., [3]), or a body force is generated, as by dielectric barrier discharge (DBD) plasma actuators (e.g., [4]).
+In this momentum injection category, additional flow structures (often streamwise vortices) are used, as for noise mitigation using fluidic chevrons [5].
+The second category involves excitation of known flow instabilities by providing perturbations with frequency and mode within the ranges for which the flow is unstable.
 The seeded perturbations are amplified by the flow instabilities and develop into flow structures of the desired characteristics [6].
-Indications are that momentum injection and body force type controls have practical limitations in high-speed and high Reynolds number flows due to excessive energy input requirements, whereas such limitations do not seem to exist in control based on instability excitation.
-A good case in point is the use of traditional DBD actuators (AC-DBD) [7] with limitations in high Reynolds number flow separation control, versus nanosecond pulse driven DBD (NS-DBD) actuators with no such limitations [8-9].
+Indications are that momentum injection and body force-type controls have practical limitations in high-speed and high-Reynolds-number flows due to excessive energy input requirements, whereas such limitations do not seem to exist in control based on instability excitation.
+A good case in point is the use of traditional DBD actuators [7] with limitations in high-Reynolds-number flow separation control versus nanosecond pulse-driven DBD actuators with seemingly no such limitations [8,9].